You’ll never make it out into the lineup unless you duck dive!Alex Rogers to Rick Kane, North Shore 1987

 If you’re on a longboard or a mid-sized board, it’s probably going to be too big for you to duck dive.
 This is where the turtle roll comes in.

-- Paddle towards the breaking wave or whitewater.
+- Paddle hard and straight towards the breaking wave or whitewater.

-- Grab the rails, flip the board, and roll over when you’re about a body length in front of the approaching wave.
+- Grab the rails right around your shoulders, take a deep breath, flip the board, and roll over when you’re about a body length or 3-6 feet in front of the approaching wave.

 - Depending on the size and power of the wave, you’ll need to determine whether to extend your arms and keep your body vertical or whether to pull the board closer to you.
 The farther you are from your board, the more difficult it will be to hold – the extension technique is best for small to medium sized waves.